stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 next Sunday    = Monday
 ```

-So, in order to inspect a `Weekday` argument, we match on the
+In order to inspect a `Weekday` argument, we match on the
 different possible values and return a result for each of them.
 This is a very powerful concept, as it allows us to match
 on and extract values from deeply nested data structures.